goncaloffs/auscultation_points_estimation/README.md

 | ------------- | ------------- | ------------- |
 | <img width="629" height="470" alt="image" src="https://github.com/user-attachments/assets/ca7af010-28e0-40db-8e23-921cb3d33f7e" /> | <img width="553" height="470" alt="image" src="https://github.com/user-attachments/assets/3935ea12-3236-40f1-afc2-b92cc8151101" /> | <img width="631" height="471" alt="image" src="https://github.com/user-attachments/assets/626b8084-9dbf-4aba-92b0-030ef529d194" /> |

+### Limitations

+After some tests, some limitations were noted including the distortion that occurs due to significant changes in the distance between the individual and the camera, and it does not take into account body contours when the individual is in an incorrect position.